-- Young people are involved in the discussion about medication with their doctor and team.
-The case worker or team should also look for other alternatives to medications that could help the youth channel their emotions like music or sports or provide opportunities for community engagement. - Young people are made aware of confidentiality agreements with counselors, therapists, and psychiatrists. - Young people are offered a private location to speak candidly to all these mh/bh support people. - Youth are informed about where to file a grievance about each member of their team including their therapist.
+Young people are involved in the discussion about medication with their doctor and team.
+The case worker or team should also look for other alternatives to medications that could help the youth channel their emotions like music or sports or provide opportunities for community engagement.

+- Young people are made aware of confidentiality agreements with counselors, therapists, and psychiatrists. - Young people are offered a private location to speak candidly to all mental and behavioral health support people.

+Youth are informed about where to file a grievance about each member of their team including their therapist.